saltstack/salt-user-guide/docs/topics/overview.rst

 =============

-Salt has two ports used by default for the minions to communicate with their master(s).
+Salt has two ports used by default for the minions to communicate with their Salt master/masters.
 These ports work in concert to receive and deliver data to the *Message Bus*.
 Salt’s message bus is ZeroMQ, which creates an asynchronous network topology to provide the fastest communication possible.